Russian airstrikes reported in cities across Ukraine - KESQ

 Zelenskyy on Tuesday likened the recapture of the Kherson to the Allied landings in France on D-Day in World War II, saying both were watersheds on the road to eventual victory.

+Speaking via video link to a Group of 20 summit in Indonesia, Zelenskyy said Kherson’s liberation from eight months of Russian occupation was “reminiscent of many battles in the past, which became turning points in the wars.”

 “It’s like, for example, D-Day — the landing of the Allies in Normandy.
 It was not yet a final point in the fight against evil, but it already determined the entire further course of events.
-This is exactly what we are feeling now,” he said in a video address to a Group of 20 summit in Indonesia.
+This is exactly what we are feeling now,” he said.

 Still, U.S. President Joe Biden called it a “significant victory” for Ukraine.
 Speaking on the sidelines of the G-20 summit, Biden added: “We’re going to continue to provide the capability for the Ukrainian people to defend themselves.”